-The Milimani Law Court ,on the 7th of October 2020, under a prosecution led by the Senior Assistant Director of Public Prosecutions (SADPP) ,Edwin Okello, found 2 of the three suspects guilty of having links to the 2013 Westgate Mall terrorism , a 4-day siege attack that happened on the 21st of September 2013.
+The Milimani Law Court on 7th October 2020, found 2 of the three suspects guilty of having links to the 2013 Westgate Mall terrorism, a 4-day attack that happened on 21st September 2013.

 The two, Mohamed Abdi Ahmed and Hussein Mustafa together with a co-accused, Liban Abdullahi Omar, all of Somali nationals, had been charged with conspiracy for terrorist action and support in aiding a terror attack by the al-Shabab at Westgate Mall back in 2013 .
 The trial began in 2014.
 Since 2011,the al-Shabab had vowed retribution on Kenya for sending troops to Southern Somali.

 Chief Magistrate of the Milimani Law Courts ,Francis Andayi delivered the judgment against the two al-Shabab linked extremists ,a ruling that comes 7 years after multiple delays.
 The Westgate attack caused the lives of 67 people from 13 countries, damaged properties of un estimated worth and left numerous both injured and traumatized.